tkatter/sericom/README.md

-This program, Sericom, is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation.**
+This program, Sericom, is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, or (at your option) any later version.**

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ---

 **Note:** The author reserves the right to offer this software under a separate commercial license at a future date for those who wish to use it outside the terms of the GPLv3.